Gil's Thrilling (And Filling) Blog

 Burritos Alinstante – Albuquerque, New Mexico

 That’s truly a shame because store-bought tortillas can’t compare in taste (and certainly not in aroma) with a tortilla just been peeled off of the comal with its robust, lightly crisped outside and soft, chewy center.
 The store-bought variety tends to be thin, highly processed and tastes like cardboard might.
+You need go no further than Duran’s Central Pharmacy in the Old Town area to experience the former.
+The latter is, unfortunately, available in far too many New Mexican restaurants.

 Shirley Chavez was a tortillera in the traditional sense, a true craftsperson connected in tradition to rich, ancient cultures as far back as the advanced Mesoamerican civilizations.
 In 1989, she opened a small tortilla factory called Chavez Tortillas and while her product was known to be outstanding, sales were disappointing.
-It wasn’t until she began preparing burritos on her tortillas that her business took off.
+It wasn’t until she began preparing burritos with her tortillas that her business took off.
 Thus was born Burritos Alinstante, a restaurant which now has a presence in Albuquerque as well as in Belen, Bosque Farms and Los Lunas.

 Burritos Alinstante